harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 List of dimensions:
-1. Pipeline tag: The pipeline tag, it will be displayed as `key:value`.
-If there are let's say 5 tags in a pipeline, there will be 5 rows having 1 tag(`key:value` pair) in each row
+1. Pipeline tag: The pipeline tag, displayed as `key:value`.
+For example, if there are 5 tags in a pipeline, there will be 5 rows having 1 tag (`key:value` pair) in each row.

 ### Pipelines